Identifying and changing contexts

 Expand Roku code sample

-In some situations, the new user may be an updated version of the existing user.
-For example, on a sign-in page in a single-page app, you could represent the same person as an anonymous user before they log in, and a different user after they log in.
+In some situations, the new context may be an updated version of the existing context.
+For example, on a sign-in page in a single-page app, you could represent the same person as a multi-context that combines a pre-login anonymous context and a post-login context with the "user" kind.
 After the person logs in, you can call identify()

 so that the person receives the correct feature flag settings for their account.